-The Act requires a levy payment of 0.2 percent of the estimated value of building and construction work costing more than \$20,000.
-The levy threshold was previously \$12,000 but raised to \$20,000 as a result of a change in the Act effective 1 January 2017.
-The levy is paid into a fund that is controlled and administered by the Board.
+The Act requires a levy of 0.2 percent of the estimated value of building and construction work costing more than \$20,000.
+This levy is paid into a fund that is controlled and administered by the Board.
 The Board applies established procedures for levy collection and verification.

-Timely information and advice has been provided to the Board and industry constituents on administrative matters/issues affecting industry training.
+Timely information and advice have been provided to the Board and industry constituents on administrative matters/issues affecting industry training.